confy/wordle-solver/README.md

 # wordle-solver
-A simple wordle solver using regular expressions
+A wordle solver using regular expressions and a simple class/method interface.

+Testing is done on https://www.wordleunlimited.com/ - I still like doing the original myself :)